 Please support me in the LA Cancer Challenge!

 The 23rd annual LA Cancer Challenge will take place on Sunday, October 25th, and it’s a virtual event this year, due to COVID, so you can participate from wherever you are.
 Please join my team and/or make a donation.
-We are all at risk so let’s work together to develop better testing, expand treatment options, improve patient outcomes and work toward an eventual cure!
+I never thought pancreatic cancer would touch me personally – no one ever does – but it has, and we are all at risk, so let’s work together to fund a cure!

 If you think this page contains objectionable content, please inform the system administrator.